 Please go to the departmental web page for room and facilities.
 The Chemistry and Biochemistry office is located in GSRC 113.
 GSRC has offices, research laboratories and research support facilities.
 Jones (PSC) has some chemistry and biochemistry offices, research laboratories, classrooms and research support facilities.
-STB has a lot of the teaching classrooms and all of the teaching laboratories.
+STB has teaching classrooms and laboratories.
 Sumwalt has some chemistry and biochemistry offices, teaching and research laboratories, classrooms and research support facilities.
-Horizon I has organic research offices and research laboratories.
+Horizon I has faculty research offices and research laboratories.